Last updated on June 23, 2020

 Pie Chart Interpreting: The distribution of HIV varies geographically, where higher levels are noted in the Southeastern (56%) and Southern (20%) parts of the country.
 14% of the patients come from the Northeastern part while 6% come from Central-Western regions.
 The north recorded the lowest number of HIV patients at 5%.

-Source: The Brazilian Department of STD/AIDS and Viral Hepatitis (DDAHV)
+Source: The Brazilian Department of STD/AIDS1 and Viral Hepatitis (DDAHV)

 The number of HIV infections as a result of heterosexual encounters has remained high for an extended period of time.
 The number of Homo/Bisexual infections is slightly above that of individuals who inject drugs into the body.
 Infections arising from a blood transfusion are steady going way below 0.1%.